WasmEdge/WasmEdge/docs/use_cases.md

 * [Tutorials](https://www.secondstate.io/faas/)

-## Automotive and smart factory applications
+## Software defined vehicles and AIoT

 WasmEdge is ideally suited to run on mission-critical edge devices or edge networks.